-CHAPTER 4 Roadway Systems RESPONSIBLE UNIT Division of Planning Transportation Systems Branch
+CHAPTER 4 Roadway Systems

 The Roadway Systems Team maintains the official Department of Highways records for the following: State Primary Road System (SPRS); Designated National Truck Network (NN); Coal Haul Highway System; and Forest Highway System.
 The team works with Highway District Office Planning Section (HDO) and Central Office Data Management staffs and other sources as available to track changes in roadways and highway systems, accomplish systems changes, and prepare official documents for approval.
 The team annually gathers and compiles source data on the transportation of coal by trucks in the Commonwealth of Kentucky to prepare the tables, maps and descriptive information published in the Coal Haul Highway System Annual Report and other coal transportation information.